NFL Team Grades for Week 3

 Johnson wasn't even on the field when the Cardinals faced a 3rd-and-2 in Bears territory just inside the final two-minute warning.
 Rookie Josh Rosen threw an interception on the next play.

 Rosen got into the game because head coach Steve Wilks wanted to give the team a spark, according to Kevin Zimmerman of ArizonaSports.com.
-Perhaps the thought of turning things over to Rosen full time will provide fans with some hope.
+Perhaps the thought of turning over things to Rosen full time will provide fans with some hope.
 Sunday's loss, however, was pure disappointment.

 Week 3 Grade: D-